lamualfa/uniserval/README.md

 If you find an problem, please report it on the Issue page. or If you have an suggestion and enhancement, please create the Pull Request.
 We will discuss it first.

-Need more example to use `uniserv`? try visiting the [example](https://github.com/lamualfa/uniserv/tree/master/example) folder.
+Need more example to use `uniserval`? try visiting the [example](https://github.com/lamualfa/uniserval/tree/master/example) folder.

 Thanks.